pombase/canto/documentation/canto_admin.md

 ### ontology_external_links
 ### chado

+## Creating users

+To manage sessions and users from the web interface there needs to be at least one "admin" user.
+Users can be added with the `canto_add.pl` script:

+    ./script/canto_add.pl --person "Kim Rutherford" kim@pombase.org secret_password admin

 ## Loading data

 You will need to load at least one organisms, a list of genes and one or more